Food is not the Problem: Deal with what is!

 If you believe that you or someone you know may have anorexia, there is something that you can do.
 At The CEDRIC Centre we understand many of the complex issues regarding anorexia and have qualified counsellors who will support you through the healing process.

-For more information, or to speak with one of our qualified counsellors, please fill out our request for services form.
+For more information, or to speak with one of our qualified counsellors, please fill out our request form.